 The Bible itself doesn’t give itself authority.
 All authority has been given to Jesus and Jesus alone.
 Christians are not under the law and are not a part of the covenant made between God and ancient Israel.
 That means the first half of the Bible, while great and useful, is not there to instruct Christians on how to live.
 As Christians, we do not live under long lists of rules and obligations.
 We have only two laws: love God with all your heart and soul and mind, and love your neighbor as yourself (Matthew 22:37-40).
 Women don’t have to marry their rapists anymore!

 When we simply say we believe in the “Biblical view” of something, we leave ourselves open to dangerous and evil things.
-The Bible is filled with examples, even from “heroes of the faith,” that Christians should not be following.
+The Bible is filled with examples, even from “heroes of the faith,” that Christians should not follow.
 We don’t want to have a “Biblical view”; we want to have a “Christ-centered view.”
 Following the Bible can lead you to war, genocide, slavery, and polygamy.
 Following Jesus will not.